AndreM222/nvim/README.md

 </details>

 ## Roadmap 🗺️
-- [ ] Open in default file manager
 - [ ] Get new translations on compile with gettext or equivalent
 - [ ] Query for name on new file made in main menu